In Acre and around it are several Holy sites for the Bahai faith, marking the sites were the founder BahaUllah lived his last 32 years and was buried.

 (b) Bahji mansion – Gardens and shrine

 The Bahji mansion, north-east of Acre, was a summer house which belonged to a wealthy merchant from Acre and was purchased by the Bahai faith.
 In this mansion BahaUllah lived until the rest of his life (1879-1892), and his tomb is located here in a house behind the mansion, amidst a beautiful garden, as seen in the photo below.

 The following Aerial photos were captured by Y. Mizrcahi – we thank him for his contribution of these remarkable photos.

 Another view of the mansion – the large building in the center of the garden – and BahaUllah’s shrine behind it.
 The Bahji estate is the most Holy place for the Bahai faith.

 Another look at the mansion and the surrounding gardens.
 What a view!

-The front gate is located on its bottom-right, and is seen in greater detail on the right.
+The front gate is located on its bottom-right, and is seen in greater detail:

 In this amazing Persian style garden, there are many paths and various geometric forms seen in the landscape.
 One of these forms are ornamental flower urns.

 - The life of BahaUllah